ds26gte/txt2page/README.txt

   % txt2page filename.txt

 creates ‘filename.html’.
-Here, txt2page is assumed already placed in your PATH, and ‘%’ is your Un⋆x command-line prompt.
+Here, txt2page is assumed already placed in your PATH, and ‘%’ is your Un*x command-line prompt.
 The source-file extension doesn’t have to be ‘.txt’: it can be anything or nothing.